davi-souza2001/davi-souza2001/README.md

 <h3 align="center">I am a Front-End developer with a focus on always learning</h3>

-- 📕 - You can look at my CV here: https://davi-souza2001.github.io/CV/
+- 📕 - Always updating myself and more passionate about the javascript ecosystem;

 - 💬 - If you want to contact me speak here: davisouza2001dv@gmail.com  or my <a href="https://www.linkedin.com/in/davi-souza2001/"> Linkedin </a>

-- 🚀 - A big fan of agile methodologies and solving my problems with technology
+- 🚀 - A big fan of agile methodologies.
+Just like technology, learning is always continuous.

 <hr>